isaacovercast/PIED/README.md

 ![panda pied python](./img/pied_small.png)

 # PIED
-A birth/death tree with abundances.
+A birth/death process with abundances and genetic diversity at the tips.
 Abundance can evolve either as a BM process with random fission at speciation events, or the rate of change of abundance can evolve as BM.
+Speciation rate can also shift at branching events in the manner of ClaDS.

 ## Usage
 Create a params file: